amunategui/amunategui.github.io/_posts/2014-11-01-multinomial-neuralnetworks-walkthrough.md

 ## Levels: 0 2 3 4 5 6 8 10 12 16
 ```

 Choosing which of the two predictions will depend on your needs.
-If you just want your ``cylinders``predictions, use ``class``, if you need to do anything more complex, like measure the conviction of each prediction, use the ``probs`` option.
+If you just want your ``cylinders`` predictions, use ``class``, if you need to do anything more complex, like measure the conviction of each prediction, use the ``probs`` option.
 <BR><BR>

-To check the <B>accuracy</B>, we call the ``postResample`` function from <b>caret</b>- the mean squared error and R-squared are calculated for numeric vectors and the overall agreement rate and Kappa for factors:
+To check the <B>accuracy</B> of the model, we call the ``postResample`` function from <b>caret</b>.
+For numeric vectors, it uses the mean squared error and R-squared and for factors, the overall agreement rate and Kappa:

 ```r
 postResample(vehiclesTest$cylinders,preds2)